Heavy downpour over large parts of Malaysia to continue

 “It really was very tough.
 We had to coax them repeatedly, but they still did not want to leave the house.
 We almost gave up evacuating them,” she told Bernama in the relief centre set up at a local school.

 “This year, it was different.
-When I asked them to evacuate, they immediately sought their favourite items, including colouring tools and got ready to follow us to the centre,” she said, adding that her family was placed in a classroom near the toilet to allow her brothers, who need to wear diapers, to manage themselves.
+When I asked them to evacuate, they immediately sought their favourite items, including colouring tools, and got ready to follow us to the centre,” she said, adding that her family was placed in a classroom near the toilet to allow her brothers, who need to wear diapers, to manage themselves.

-Ms Nurul Awatif said that her brothers, who are prone to throwing tantrums, were calmer in the centre, and occupied their time by colouring and chatting with other family members.
+Ms Nurul Awatif said her brothers, who are prone to throwing tantrums, were calmer in the centre, and occupied their time by colouring and chatting with other family members.

 The friendly treatment by Welfare Department officials also helped put her brothers at ease and reduced their nervousness, she said.
 THE STAR/ASIA NEWS NETWORK